uvaaland/cig_llnl_workshop/prepare_data.md

       ZRNK       KZ       52.9510     69.0043     380.0     0.0
       ZRN        KZ       52.9510     69.0043     420.0     0.0

+  More station information can be found at the [FDSN webpage](http://www.fdsn.org/).

 * **Step 3:** Set the relevant simulation parameters in the `Par_file`.

   The `Par_file` is the file where most of the simulation parameters are set.